choosedigital/api-spec/resources/EBook.md

 ## List All Subjects

-This is a simple way to get all the valid ebook subjects
+This is a simple way to get all the valid ebook subjects for the entire catalog.
+Please note that not all subjects have a corresponding curated list of top books (see [List](#list)).

 ### URL
 >http://[apidomain]/ebook/subjects